mongodb/terraform-provider-mongodbatlas/website/docs/r/custom_db_role.html.markdown

 ### Actions
 Each object in the actions array represents an individual privilege action granted by the role.
 It is an required field.

 * `action` - (Required) Name of the privilege action.
-For a complete list of actions available in the Atlas API, see Custom Role Actions.
+For a complete list of actions available in the Atlas API, see [Custom Role Actions](https://docs.atlas.mongodb.com/reference/api/custom-role-actions)
+-> **Note**: The privilege actions available to the Custom Roles API resource represent a subset of the privilege actions available in the Atlas Custom Roles UI.

 * `resources` - (Required) Contains information on where the action is granted.
 Each object in the array either indicates a database and collection on which the action is granted, or indicates that the action is granted on the cluster resource.